-Demonstrated commitments to diversity, equity, and inclusion: within and across disciplines, and in particular leadership in this area.
+Evidence of contributions to advance inclusivity, diversity, equity, and accessibility in Canada: within and across disciplines, and in particular leadership in this area.

-The Academy is committed to equity, diversity and inclusion during its selection process.
+The Academy is committed to inclusivity, diversity, equity, and accessibility during its selection process.

 ELIGIBILITY

 Individuals are elected to the organization after a thorough nominating and peer review procedure.
 Successful candidates are able to demonstrate: